mbcse/Security_Hacking_Scripts/README.md

 ## 3. Move inside the repository

 Since you want to change the files inside, first let's move to the folder correctly.
-Use the following command on terminal:
+Use the following command on the terminal:
 `cd Security_Hacking_Scripts`

 ---

 ## 4. Make a new branch

-Since now you're about to make your personal changes to the project, it's always a better idea to make a new branch.
+Since now you're about to make your changes to the project, it's always a better idea to make a new branch.
 Run the following command:

 `git checkout -b <branch_name>`
 For example: